Here, we take a look at the ins and outs of what it means to be a micro-entity.

 What are the advantages of micro accounts?

 Micro-entities can prepare simpler accounts with fewer disclosures than are required for small companies.
 Only the balance sheet and a few notes are filed at Companies House.
+HMRC however will still require you to file the profit and loss account with them.

 Micro-entities can take advantage of some accounting simplifications such as being able to account for investment properties at cost less impairment, rather than at ‘fair value’ (which is required under FRS 102 for non-micro entities).
+The ability to recognise assets at cost may be beneficial for property investment companies with relatively low turnover and small staff numbers, as you can avoid having to pay for regular property valuations.

 What are the downsides?